End-of-life planning – 5 important steps to take before you pass

 2) Appoint an executor of estate

-“Your chosen executor can be anyone you like, but it should be someone you really trust, and ideally you would choose a minimum of two and a maximum of four people to act as your executors,” Nicola says.
+“Your chosen executor can be anyone, as long as they are over 18 years of age and have never been declared bankrupt.
+It’s crucial to consider the responsibilities of this role when appointing someone, as they will be legally and financially responsible for the estate during this time.
+It should be someone you really trust, and ideally, you would choose a minimum of two and a maximum of four people to act as your executors,” Nicola says.

-“Although they won’t have control over what is written in the will – they simply put it into action – they are responsible for making sure deadlines are met with HMRC, applying for the Grant of Probate, and ensuring all debts are paid prior to distributing the estate in accordance with the Will.”
+“They won’t have control over what is written in the will – they simply put it into action.
+They are responsible for making sure deadlines are met with HMRC, applying for the Grant of Probate, and ensuring all debts are paid prior to distributing the estate in accordance with the Will.”

 Failing to do this could result in loved ones having to work with local authorities, such as social workers, to make decisions on your behalf.
-These people may have your best interests at heart, but they won’t know your preferences, and as there will be no legal document to refer to, your loved one has no power over the way your health or finances are managed.
+These people may have your best interests at heart, but they won’t know your preferences, and as there will be no legal document to refer to, your loved one has no power over your health and welfare decisions.

 4) Get life insurance

 “I can’t believe how many people don’t have life insurance.
-It’s so important to make sure there’s money there for your family when you pass away,” says Nicola.
+It’s so important to make sure there’s money there for your family if you tragically pass away at a younger age,” says Nicola.

 “If you haven’t got life insurance you should really consider getting it sooner rather than later, especially if you’re a parent of young children and have a mortgage.”